 A state middle school located, in the heart of Aix-en-Provence, which similarly has an International Section for students who have a good level of English.
 Entrance exams take place in May for a September admission.
 In addition to 8 hours of advanced English classes, students in the International Section are taught History/Geography in English too.
 Entrance exams in May, for September admission with priority given to English speakers based on their language proficiency.
 Majority of students go on to Lycee George Duby for senior school.
 Very active parent association in the International Section creates a close student and parent body.

 École Internationale de Manosque

 This international secondary school (from 3-18 years) opened some 50 kms north of Aix en Provence in order to provide education to both ITER families and local students.
 In addition to the English section, there is a Chinese section, an Italian section, a German section, a Japanese section and a Spanish section.
 Lower down the school, the students have half their lessons in French and half in one of the school’s six other languages.
 Later on, students can follow an English curriculum which involves taking up to 80% of lessons in English.
 It is a well funded school and has excellent newly built facilities.

 Lycée Georges Duby

-State secondary school (15-18 years) located 20 minutes south of Aix-en-Provence with an International section that works towards the OIB - a French international IB of a high standard.
-Admission tests are held in May for September admission based on spoken and written English primarily.
-They are keen to have fluent English speakers so it is relatively easy to get in as a native Anglophone.
+State secondary school (15-18 years) located 20 minutes south of Aix-en-Provence, with an International section that works towards the OIB - a French international IB of a high standard.
+Admission tests are held in May for September, admission based on spoken and written English primarily.
+They are keen to have fluent English speakers, so it is relatively easy to get in as a native Anglophone.
 However, this is a French school and there is little language support for non French speakers, and not all the lessons are in English.
-IGCSEs taken.
+IGCSEs available.